L05/p5.multiplayer/README.md

 **Cons:**
 * Not as fast as a local connection (i.e. your own computer, wireless router, etc.).
 * You must create a Heroku account.
+* Project are put to sleep after a period of time (see platform [limits](https://devcenter.heroku.com/articles/limits)).
+* Projects are subject to a connection limit per hour (see platform [limits](https://devcenter.heroku.com/articles/limits)).
 * A little bit extra setup (but hopefully the below steps make that easier!).

 #### Heroku Installation